abhans/archdev/README.md

 FROM archlinux:latest
 ```

-> It can be pinned with it's digest, which is exposed with:
+> It can be pinned with its digest, which is exposed with:
 >
 > ```pwsh
 > docker pull archlinux:latest